-Within the scope of a monitoring process being carried out between 2018 and 2020, the Federal Government is reviewing to what extent companies based in Germany are meeting their due diligence obligations anchored in the NAP.
-The second Interim Report is now on the table, the 2020 survey is underway.
+Within the scope of a monitoring process being carried out between 2018 and 2020, the Federal Government is reviewing to what extent companies based in Germany are meeting their due diligence obligations enshrined in the National Action Plan for Business and Human Rights (NAP).

 The German economy is globally interconnected.
 It is important in this context that human rights are upheld in the supply chains.
 Experts are meeting at the Federal Foreign Office today to discuss how German embassies can support local companies in this Connection.